sharath291994/CE-fit-analysis/README.md

 pip install pandas numpy matplotlib seaborn openpyxl scipy

 ### Usage
+Please follow the following steps to generate the results using the Zacros CE utility:

-Place your Zacros CE utility  AmcBvec in a directory, then run:
+1) Place your Zacros CE utility  AmatBvec in a directory.

-zacros-ce-fit path/to/AmcBvec.xlsx --correlation --histograms --stats
+2) In the Windows command window, run the command: zacros-ce-fit path/to/AmatBvec.xlsx --correlation --histograms --stats

-python -m zacros_ce_fit.cli path/to/AmcBvec.xlsx --correlation --histograms --stats
+3) Alternatively, you can run the following command: python -m zacros_ce_fit.cli path/to/AmcBvec.xlsx --correlation --histograms --stats

 ### Options
+The following options are available in the utility:
 --correlation : Generate correlation matrices and heatmaps.
 --histograms : Generate frequency distribution histograms.
 --stats : Generate statistical summary in Excel format.

 ### Output

-Running the utility creates the following folders in the same directory as your Excel file:

-correlation_matrices/ – contains Excel files and heatmap images of correlation matrices.

-frequency_distributions/ – contains histogram images for each numeric column.

-statistical_summary/ – contains statistical_summary.xlsx with descriptive statistics.
+Running the utility creates the following folders in the the directory where your AmatBvec.xlsx file is stored: correlation_matrices/ – contains Excel files and heatmap images of correlation matrices. frequency_distributions/ – contains histogram images for each numeric column. statistical_summary/ – contains statistical_summary.xlsx with descriptive statistics.

 ### Contributing
 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.

 ### License
 This project is licensed under the MIT License.